 Release of your Data for legal purposes

-At times it may become necessary or desirable for the Digital Partner’s Network, for legal purposes, to release your information in response to a request from a government agency or a private litigant.
+At times it may become necessary or desirable for Digital Partners Network PLC, for legal purposes, to release your information in response to a request from a government agency or a private litigant.
 You agree that we may disclose your information to a third party where we believe, in good faith, that it is desirable to do so for the purposes of a civil action, criminal investigation, or other legal matter.
 In the event that we receive a subpoena affecting your privacy, we may elect to notify you to give you an opportunity to file a motion to quash the subpoena, or we may attempt to quash it ourselves, but we are not obligated to do either.
 We may also proactively report you, and release your information to third parties where we believe that it is prudent to do so for legal reasons, such as our belief that you have engaged in fraudulent activities.
-You release us from any damages that may arise from or relate to the release of your information to a request from law enforcement agencies or private litigants.
+You indemnify and release us from any damages and costs that may arise from or relate to the release of your information to a request from law enforcement agencies or private litigants.

 Unless otherwise agreed, no delay, act or omission by a party in exercising any right or remedy will be deemed a waiver of that, or any other, right or remedy.